Generic regularity for minimizing hypersurfaces in dimensions 9 and 10: Introduction

-The proof of the perturbation giving \eqref{eq:intro.iteration} goes in stages.
-First we prove (in Proposition \ref{prop:dens-drop-sing}) a result that establishes, on an infinitesimal scale, \eqref{eq:intro.iteration} with a strict inequality and $\eta=0$ whenever $T_0$ is a nonflat minimizing cone\footnote{these are the blowup models of singular minimizers} in $\RR^{n+1}$ and $T_1$ is any disjoint minimizer (not necessarily a cone).
-We then use this to prove (in Lemma \ref{lemm:cone-split-pre}) that in any nearly conical scale of a singular minimizer $T_0$, all nearly top density singular points of $T_0$ \emph{as well as} of any disjoint minimizer $T_1$ must be near the spine of the approximate tangent cone of $T_0$.
-Since we know from \cite{Simons:minvar} that spines of singular minimizing cones are at most $(n-7)$-dimensional, it follows that for any strictly monotone family $\{ T_t \}$ of minimizers, the set of top-density singular points (across \textit{all} of the $T_t$) is coarsely at most $(n-7)$-dimensional.
-We then make use (in Lemma \ref{lemm:sep-est}) of a partial Harnack theory for positive Jacobi fields pioneered by Simon \cite{Simon:asymptotic-decay} (with recent modifications by Wang \cite{Wang:smoothing}) to deduce a packing estimate on the set
+\item[(iii)] \textbf{Nearly top-density points align along spines}.
+In Proposition \ref{prop:dens-drop-sing} we prove the infinitesimal analog of \eqref{eq:intro.iteration} with a strict inequality and $\eta=0$ whenever $T_{t_0}$ is a nonflat minimizing cone\footnote{These are the blowup models of singular minimizers.} We then use this to prove in Lemma \ref{lemm:cone-split-pre} that in any nearly conical scale of $T_{t_0}$, all nearly top-density singular points of $T_{t_0}$ as well as all those of nearby $T_t$ must be near the approximate spine of $T_{t_0}$.
+Since we know from \cite{Simons:minvar} that singular codimension-one minimizing cones have at most $(n-7)$-dimensional spines, it follows that the set of nearly top-density singular points across all $T_t$'s is, coarsely, at most $(n-7)$-dimensional.

-of index parameters $t$, \textit{roughly} proving that it can be at most $\tfrac{n-7}{2+\varepsilon}$-dimensional with $\varepsilon > 0$ a fixed constant that comes from the analysis of positive Jacobi fields on nonflat minimizing cones.
-More specifically, this analysis yields a superlinear H\"older continuity estimate for the ``time $t$'' corresponding to top-density singular points (see Claim \ref{clai:packing.superlinear}, and substitute $\lambda_0 > 2 + \varepsilon$).\footnote{We emphasize that we only needed a rough packing estimate-type proof; we did not pursue a full study of the Minkowski dimension for this problem.} On the other hand, in our settings (prescribed boundary in $\RR^{n+1}$ or prescribed homology class in a manifold) we can always guarantee the existence of a $1$-dimensional family of monotone perturbations by using \textit{foliations}\footnote{for technical reasons (non-uniqueness of minimizers) our foliations may have gaps} of minimizers.
-In particular, as long as